What happens to the body when you take a high dose of Viagra?

 Forbes featured the story of a 31-year-old man (a case published in the medical journal Retinal Cases and Brief Reports) who started having visual disturbances after taking Viagra.

 Viagra use is more common in younger people than in older people.
-According to a study, the fastest-growing group of Viagra users was found to be males between the ages of 18 to 49 years.
+According to a study, the fastest-growing group of Viagra users was found to be males between the ages of 18 and 49.
 Also, the study stated that the overall prevalence of Viagra use increased from 0.8% in 1998 to 1.4% in 2002.

-This article will explore what you need to know about Viagra, what happens when you take Viagra, and the side effects of Viagra.
+This article will explore what you need to know about Viagra, what happens when you take it, and its side effects.

 What is Viagra?

 The main component of Viagra is a drug called sildenafil.
-Viagra is a brand name of sildenafil.
+Viagra is the brand name for sildenafil.
 This medicine (Viagra) belongs to a drug class called phosphodiesterase type 5 (PDE5) inhibitors

 Viagra works by increasing the flow of blood to the penis.
 The increased flow of blood to the penis keeps it erect.
 However, the medication only works when the user is sexually aroused.